Skip to content

 gb_sky_vis_proj.write_integrator_cache_to_store(store_location="data/gaussian_beam_sky_proj")

-Here we only needed to generate the projector once since we only have one beam mdel, but we'll quickly run it for both sky models.
+Here we only need to generate the projector once since we only have one beam model, but we can still evaluate it quickly for both sky containers.

 sky_vis_proj = SkyVisProjector.from_zarr_store(